Anchorage Alaska, USA Travel Guide

 Do not forget small items that add to comfort and security throughout your journey.

-Certain items are better to bring from home, as they might be harder to find or more expensive locally.
+Particular goods are superior to bring from home, as they may be harder to find or more pricey to buy locally.

 Good for purchases and avoiding plastic bag fees.